Symptoms and signs of ulcerative colitis flares

 An ulcerative colitis flare is when your disease symptoms reappear after a period of time without symptoms.
 Depending on where the inflammatory bowel disease is located in your gastrointestinal tract, you’ll have unique symptoms.
-Common symptoms of ulcerative colitis flares include:
+Common symptoms and signs of ulcerative colitis flares include the following:

 - Frequent and urgent bowel movements